-Dr. Jay Findling has been an educator for more than 25 years, focusing on student safety, emergency and crisis response in various K-12 settings.
+Dr. J. Findling has been an urban educator for over 25 years, focusing on student safety and discipline in various K- 12 settings.
 Paramount to his philosophy is the belief that educational and law enforcement agencies must collaborate if schools are going to become true safe havens.
-His work as a volunteer has allowed him to serve as an auxiliary police officer for large and mid-sized municipal police departments, as well as federal civilian volunteer divisions.
+His work as a volunteer has allowed him to serve as an Auxiliary Police Officer for large and mid-size municipal police departments, as well as federal civilian volunteer divisions.
+He is a certified Interfaith Crisis Chaplain with the New York State and United States Chaplains Task Force.